ibadetazemi/Statistical-Modelling-Project/README.md

 Project/Goals

 (My project goals are to: 1.
-Connecting to CityBikes API, Step 2: Connecting to Foursquare and Yelp APIs, Part 3: Joining Data, Part 4: Building a Model + Results + Challenges + future goals.)
+Connecting to CityBikes API Step 2: Connecting to Foursquare and Yelp APIs, Part 3: Joining Data, Part 4: Building a Model + Results + Challenges + future goals.)

 Process